vrineau/AgattaDocs/Input files.md

 Once saved in the correct format, check the file extension.

-> :warning: **Important:** In order for Agatta to automatically recognise that it is a hierarchical matrix, you must change the .csv extension to `.hmatrix`.
+> **Important:** In order for Agatta to automatically recognise that it is a hierarchical matrix, you must change the .csv extension to `.hmatrix`.

 It is also possible with Agatta to analyse several hierarchical matrices combined in a single cladistic analysis.
 In this case, simply give the file names one after the other